To understand the meaning of commercial

-Now, that you have a better understanding of commercial
+Now that you have a better understanding of commercial

 - What is the budget?
-If they’re budget is tight, that’s going to limit what you are able to do.
+If their budget is tight, that’s going to limit what you are able to do.

 - What’s the deadline for the images?
 Knowing when they absolutely must have the images is important for your planning process.

 - What kind of shots do they have in mind, and is there a set number they want?
 Before you create your own idea of what they want, be sure you understand it from their perspective.

 - Are those shots going to require special props or specific locations?
 If so, this will affect your quote for the work and the time frame for completing it as well since you’ll have to rent equipment for props and get permits for location shoots.

 2. Discuss Intended Image Use and Usage Rights

 Is the image going to be used for a social media profile and a business flyer, or is it going to be used for a nationwide promotion?
 The first will generate less profit and require lower-resolution images, while the second will involve higher-resolution images that will be seen across the country.

 Now that you know the specifics of your client’s needs, you can create a mood and lay it out like a storyboard.
 This is where you decide on what images you’ll need to take in order to appropriately capture the mood to suit your client’s desires.
 That will help significantly with your planning.